Exploitation of Renewable Energy Resources

 a)

-15. The principle of energy security emphasizes the importance of:
+15. The principle of energy security emphasises the importance of:

 a) Environmental degradation